robherb/rc-app/README.md

-# rc-app
-Recurse Center Application Spring 2 2025
+# Recurse Center Application Spring 2 2025

 ## Essay Response to "most fascinating thing learned" Prompt
 The most fascinating thing I've learned recently is how to properly ski.
 This is a continuing journey that is, to me, physically, socially, and intellectually demanding.
 Prior to three ski seasons ago ('22/'23), I had not skied more than about a dozen times in my